Azathothep/void-pong/README.md

 # \<pong\>
-An exploration of code aesthetic through classic Pong
+An exploration of code aesthetic through classic Pong variations